stephentetley/flix-parsec/README.md

 should not tax the garbage collector by generating intermediate input strings, but the original string will remain in memory until parsing has finished.

-May 2023 - Flix-Parsec is currently broken.
-Work is in progress to use a new Graded Parser Monad that works with effects.
+May 2023 - Flix-Parsec rewritten use a new Graded Parser Monad that works with effects.
+The new version